drshahizan/special-topic-data-engineering/project/proposal/Noctua/proposal_Noctua.md

 Components in system architecture:
   1. `Data acquisition:` Collect data using **web scraping** techniques to extract reviews from Google's API or manually extract data by browsing Google reviews of cafes in Johor.
-  2. `Data preprocessing:` Process of cleaning and transforming data such as handling missing and inconsistent data, removing outliers and data normalization.
-Tools and technologies that can be use are **Pandas, NumPy, and Scikit-learn** for machine learning.
+  2. `Data preprocessing:` Process of cleaning and transforming text data using **Pandas and NumPy** such as handling inconsistent data, removing outliers and data normalization.
+We will be using **VSCode** as the editor.
   3. `Data storage:` The collected data may be structured or unstructured data and the storage should capable on handling a high volume of data.
 This also will allow a fast retrieval of data.
 Tools that will be used here is a NoSQL database which is **MongoDB**.
   4. `Data analysis and modeling:` Process of data analysis and model building to extract insights and make predictions.
-This process may involve machine learning, deep learning, or some other statistical methods
+This process may involve machine learning, deep learning, or some other statistical methods.
+Tools that will be use is **Natural Language Toolkit**.
+  5. `Exploratory data analysis (EDA):` Early analysis perform in **VSCode** before making a dashboard.
-  5. `Model deployment:` Process of making a trained machine learning model available in a suitable environment for predictions on new data.
+  6. `Model deployment:` Process of making a trained machine learning model available in a suitable environment for predictions on new data.
 Tools that will be used is **Django**.
 Python's Django is a full-stack web framework with support for RESTful APIs, a built-in admin interface, and database connectivity.
 It is frequently used to create sophisticated web apps with machine learning models.
-  6. `Visualization and reporting:` Process of visualizing insights in a suitable format such as dashboards, reports, or interactive visualizations.
-Some common tools are **Tableau and PowerBI**.
+  7. `Visualization and reporting:` Process of visualizing insights in a suitable format such as dashboards, reports, or interactive visualizations.
+Some common tools are Tableau and PowerBI.

 MongoDB usage steps:
   1. `Design data schema:` Identifying the relationships of data before storing it in MongoDB